 - Not necessarily.
-Pay close attention to the program calendar on the overview page of each program.
+Pay close attention to the estimated dates that can be found under “program details” on the left-hand side of each program page.
 Because most foreign universities run on a semester system, “Fall” and “Spring” don’t just mean fall and spring quarter here at Davis.

 This is not true for every program, so look at the calendar.
 Important exceptions include several programs in Spain, Germany, Taiwan and Japan, amongst others.

 - Yes, UCEAP does!
 The easiest way to find them all in one place is to select the “Summer” button under the “Term” filter through the "Find a Program” tool.